lhr-solar/Power-Generation-ADCBreakout/README.md

 TODO:
 -Create new iteration of board layout based on schematic changes and review.
+-Add fuses to array and battery input
+-Add values to all resistors and fuses
 -Have Fun

 Full documentation can be found in the link below: